eclectics/ardcore/README.md

 sequence is locked, CW is always (so sequence is locked at double length, 2nd part is the inverse of the first).
 * A3 length of shift register, from 8 bits to 40, incrementing in single bits
+* D0 trigger either following bit flip on the sequence, or chance set using A0 on startup.
+D1 does the opposite, so either D0 or D1 fires each clock pulse.